 Expert vets recommend that the best age to start with dog training should be between 12 to 16 weeks.
 This is when the puppy has developed control of his bladder and bowels.

 Training a dog, let alone a puppy, can be overwhelming.
-This is in every word true if you are a first-time dog owner.
+This is, in every word, true if you are a first-time dog owner.
 You might not know where to start, and unfortunately for you, it will be a situation where you’ll not want to mess things up.

 Making Them A Part Of The Family

 After your pup comes home for the first time, give them a name that you can both remember and a name you’ll be sure that they’ll respond to.
 Persistently calling him will ensure that he responds positively.
 Secondly, create a fortress of solitude for them.
 Your dog needs to know from the very first time that they lay paws in your home that it’s their home as well.
-Ensure to introduce him/her to your household.
+Ensure to introduce them to your household.